ashudev81/Credit_Risk_Analysis/README.md

 1. RandomOverSampler:
 ![resampling-random_oversampling](resampling-random_oversampling.png)

+    This model has accuracy 0.65, preceision: 1.0 and recall: 0.60.

 2. SMOTE:

     ![resampling-SMOTE-oversampling](resampling-SMOTE-oversampling.png)

+    This model has accuracy 0.66, preceision: 1.0 and recall: 0.69.

 3. undersampling ClusterCentroids:

     ![resampling-undersampling](resampling-undersampling.png)

+    This model has accuracy 0.54, preceision: 1.0 and recall: 0.40.

 4. Combination Sampling:

     ![resampling-combination_sampling](resampling-combination_sampling.png)

+    This model has accuracy 0.62, preceision: 1.0 and recall: 0.60.

 5. Ensemble Balanced Random Forest:

     ![ensemble_random_forest_classifier](ensemble_random_forest_classifier.png)

+    This model has accuracy 0.77, preceision: 1.0 and recall: 0.87.

 6. Easy Ensemble AdaBoost:

     ![ensemble_adaboost_classifier](ensemble_adaboost_classifier.png)

+    This model has accuracy 0.93, preceision: 1.0 and recall: 0.94.

 ## 3. Summary:

+   *  We have run six differetn model and we have obtained accuracy, precision, recall, F1 values.
+   * All model has provided good precision level but observed variation in recall and accuracy.
+   * It is observed that different model has different accuracy which vary from 0.54 to 0.93.
+   * However in all obtained results we have observed that model# 6 ( Easy Ensemble AdaBoost ) provided best results. it has highest accuracy/ highest recall as well as high precision.